lnis-uofu/OpenFPGA/getting_started.md

 [//todo]: # (change to final repository location)
 `git clone https://github.com/tangxifan/tangxifan-eda-tools.git `

+There is a submodule in the repository so move to the OpenFPGA directory and clone that too:
+`cd OpenFPGA`

+`git submodule init`

+`git submodule update`

 Go to the `VPR` dirctory and build the tool:
 `cd tangxifan-eda-tools/branches/vpr7_rram/vpr/`
 `make `